jcorporation/webradiodb/README.md

 You must not download the station images, instead you can prepend `https://jcorporation.github.io/webradiodb/db/pics/` to the image name, e.g. https://jcorporation.github.io/webradiodb/db/pics/http___119_15_96_188_stream2_mp3.webp.

-The final files are located in the `docs/db` folder, it is rebuild on each push request.
+The final files are located in the `docs/db` folder, it is rebuild daily.
 The folder `docs` is published through [GitHub Pages](https://jcorporation.github.io/webradiodb/).

 | FOLDER | DESCRIPTION |
 | ------ | ----------- |